okonomichiyaki/supercat/091-vox-cards.md

 # Vox Cards

 The bot will Secure a Vox card if it is effective or if Securing the card will take captives.
-In general, a Vox card is effective if its **When Secured** text can be fully carried out<#ifdef campaign> or if the **Crisis** text would impact the bot<#endif>.
+In general, a Vox card is effective if its **When Secured** text can be fully carried out<#ifdef campaign> or if the **Crisis** text would negatively impact the bot<#endif>.
 The following clarifies specific Vox cards and gives instructions for how to perform the text for the bot.

 Mass Uprising
 : Effective if bot has 4 or more ships in its supply.
 Prefer cluster with task force.